coffee-clang/cup/doc/SPECIFICATION.md

 Project-wide error enum.

-## 15. GNU source release builds
+## 16. GNU source release builds

-The project contains build automation for source releases that need to be compiled before `cup` can install them as archives.
+The project contains build automation for GNU source releases that need to be compiled before `cup` can install them as archives.

 The current structure is: